CaptainCodeAU/tapo_chatter/README.md

 -   [`uv`](https://github.com/astral-sh/uv) package manager
 -   [`direnv`](https://direnv.net/) (recommended for environment management)
 -   A Tapo account
--   A Tapo H100 Hub on your local network
+-   A Tapo H100 Hub or other Tapo devices on your local network

 ## Installation